Charlotte’s growth streak continues with 2,600 incoming jobs

 Charlotte’s job market is getting a major boost.
 Two companies — Sumitomo Mitsui Banking Corp.
 (SMBC) and Capital Jobs — announced plans to expand in Uptown, bringing a combined 2,600 new jobs over the next decade.

-SMBC is one of Japan’s biggest banks, and plans to open its second US headquarters and invest over $50 million in the Queen City by 2028 + create 2,000 jobs by 2032 — about 1,800 people are anticipated to be hired locally.
+SMBC is one of Japan’s biggest banks.
+Plans to open its second US headquarters include investing over $50 million in the Queen City by 2028 and creating 2,000 jobs by 2032.
+About 1,800 people are anticipated to be hired locally.

 Capital Group also announced it will open its East Coast operations hub in Uptown, creating 600 jobs over 12 years and a capital investment of at least $60 million.
 The company will hire for software, data and AI engineering, marketing, and more.